multisig-labs/GoGoTools/README.md

 cd MySubnetProject
 ggt utils init v1.9.7 v0.4.8 # Downloads binaries from GitHub ggt node prepare NodeV1 --ava-bin=avalanchego-v1.9.7 --vm-name=subnetevm --vm-bin=subnet-evm-v0.4.8

-# Linux/Win
-mkdir MySubnetProject
-cd MySubnetProject
-ggt utils init
-# You will need to download or compile the binaries yourself
-ggt node prepare NodeV1 --ava-bin=/path/to/avalanchego-v1.9.7 --vm-name=subnetevm --vm-bin=/path/to/subnet-evm-v0.4.8
 ```

 If you then `prepared` another node NodeV2 with some different binary versions, you might have a directory structure that looks like this: